 Most of the members of the CI Teams are hourly front-line employees.
 Why?
 Incident investigation data reveals more than 90% of injuries are caused by at-risk behaviors, rather than hazardous conditions on the worksite.
 Since, front-line employees work closest to the at-risk behaviors, they are also the closest to a solution to avoid those behaviors.

 The role of the Delta Safety Steering Team and CI Teams is to define specific activities within leading indicator processes (safety meetings, new hire orientations, near-miss incidents, safe operating processes, inspections, observation programs, training, etc.) for every employee.
 These activities connect all levels of the company and are designed to create a continual presence of safety.
-To date, the Delta Safety Steering Team has launched seven employee-driven CI Teams to build and/or review specific processes to improve our safety culture.
+To date, the Delta Safety Steering Team has launched eight employee-driven CI Teams to build and/or review the specific processes to improve our safety culture.

 Accountability is key to driving change.
 When we all know what the goal is, how each of us can directly impact it, and how to tell if we are making progress, we are much more likely to engage in the process.
 Measuring the quality of proactive leading indicator safety processes that front-line employees, supervisors, and managers are completing gives a prediction of the desired outcomes (better injury statistics).
 The activities developed by the CI Teams were designed to transform unwanted behaviors, beliefs, and norms through new and improved processes, and to gain engagement throughout the ranks for desired behaviors, beliefs, and norms.